callistaenterprise/cadec-2015-ember/bloggs-app/README.md

 ## Installation

 * `git clone <repository-url>` this repository
-* change into the new directory
+* change into the cloned directory cadec-2015-ember
+* `cd cadec-2015-ember`
+* You will see a list of exercise and final solution ( bloggs-app ) directories.
+* Cd into the bloggs-app dir
+* `cd bloggs-app`
+* Install both npm and bower module dependencies with :
+*
 * `npm install`
 * `bower install`